← All Articles & Guides

 The expectation is no pupil access to phones across lessons, transitions, breaks and lunch, unless a clearly defined exception is agreed.

-7. Broader child-on-child abuse definition
+7. Broader child-on-child abuse definition and Part Five rewritten

 8. New weapons-reporting duty